Affordable Housing Services

 The SRO program will accept women, aged eighteen and over, who need a safe, affordable supportive place to live, until they are ready and able to move into private or municipal housing.

 The SRO program provides women with emergency, temporary, and permanent housing.
 The case manager will assist and support the women in such areas as: referrals for education, employment placement, medical care, chemical dependency issues, social services and basic needs.

 YWCA NorthEastern NY has on-site short-term counseling available for Domestic Violence issues, support groups for Domestic Violence and living skills, and advocacy for legal issues and Social Services.

 For women who are accepted into the main residential facility:

 Residents must be fully capable of taking complete responsibility for their own care

-Must be able to physically negotiate the stairways
+Must be able to physically negotiate the stairways and hallways*